Donald Newhouse

-Donald Edward Newhouse (born 1929) is an American businessman who owns Advance Publications.
-It was founded in 1922 by his father, Samuel Irving Newhouse Sr., and its properties include Condé Nast (publisher of such magazines as Vogue, Tatler, Vanity Fair, and The New Yorker), dozens of newspapers across the U.S. (including The Star-Ledger, The Plain Dealer, and The Oregonian), a stake in cable company Charter Communications, and a stake in Warner Bros.
+Donald Edward Newhouse (August 5, 1929 – May 26, 2026) was an American businessman who owned Advance Publications.
+It was founded in 1922 by his father, Samuel Irving Newhouse Sr., and its properties include Condé Nast (publisher of such magazines as Vogue, Tatler, Vanity Fair, and The New Yorker), dozens of newspapers across the U.S. (among them The Star-Ledger, The Plain Dealer, and The Oregonian), a stake in cable company Charter Communications, and a stake in Warner Bros.
 Discovery.
-According to Forbes, he has an estimated net worth of $11 billion as of June 2024.
-He resides in New York City.
+According to Forbes in May 2026, he had an estimated net worth of $15.4 billion.
+He lived in New York City.

-Early life
+Early life and education

-Donald Newhouse was born in New York City to a Jewish family.
-Newhouse's father, Samuel Irving Newhouse Sr., was born on the Lower East Side of Manhattan and began the family media business.
+Donald Newhouse was born in New York City to a Jewish family, and he was the oldest of eight children.
+His father, Samuel Irving Newhouse Sr., was born on the Lower East Side of Manhattan and began the family media business.
 His mother, Mitzi Epstein, was an arts patron and philanthropist who grew up in an upper middle class family on the Upper West Side, the daughter of a silk tie importer.
-Newhouse was included on The Jerusalem Posts list of the world's 50 richest Jews in 2010.
+Donald and his brother Samuel (SI) Irving Newhouse Jr went to Horace Mann School in the Bronx.
+Neither of them graduated.
+Don boxed and played soccer; Si was the assistant editor of the school's newspaper.

 Philanthropy

 In January 2020, Newhouse donated $75 million to Syracuse University's S. I. Newhouse School of Public Communications.
-The communications school is named after his father, Samuel Irving Newhouse Sr.

-It was announced in March 2021 that Newhouse and his wife Susan would launch a fund at the Association for Frontotemporal Degeneration (AFTD) with a $20m donation, the largest donation in the charity's history.
+The communications school is named after his father, Samuel Irving Newhouse Sr. It was announced in March 2021 that Donald Newhouse and his wife Susan were launching a fund at the Association for Frontotemporal Degeneration (AFTD) with a $20 million donation, the largest donation in the charity's history.

-Personal life
+Personal life and death

-Newhouse married Susan Marley in 1955, just after she had graduated from Wellesley College.
-He has three children: